ossuminc/riddl/doc/src/hugo/content/language/common/functions.md

 ---

 ## Introduction
-Functions are pieces of processing that can be attached to `entity`, `consumer` and `api` definitions.
+Functions are pieces of processing that can be attached to `entity`, `consumer`, and `api` definitions.
 A function has a set of inputs (its requirements) and a set of output (what it yields).
 Functions need not be pure and often have side effects through the state changes of an entity.